imfing/hextra/exampleSite/content/docs/advanced/customization.md

 ### Inline Code Element

-The color of text mixed with `other text` can customized with:
+The color of text mixed with `other text` can be customized with:

 ```css {filename="assets/css/custom.css"}
 .content code:not(.code-block code) {